-The structural evolution of the ξ cross-sections in the Arctic cyclone composites can also be compared to equivalent compos-515 ites for winter mid-latitude cyclones generated using the cyclone atlas website which show the largest values of ξ are present at near-surface levels one and two days prior to time of maximum intensity.
+The structural evolution of the ξ cross-sections in the Arctic cyclone composites can also be compared to equivalent composites for winter mid-latitude cyclones generated using the cyclone atlas website which show the largest values of ξ are present at near-surface levels one and two days prior to time of maximum intensity.
 This structure thus more closely resembles that for the unmatched than the matched cyclones.
-The vertically-coherent PV feature found in both cyclone composites was termed a "PV tower" by Rossa et al. (2000) and is characteristic of mature mid-latitude cyclones (Čampa and Wernli, 2012).
-Rossa et al.
+The vertically-coherent PV feature found in both cyclone composites was termed a

-(2000) showed that the PV in the tower in a late autumn case study had three distinct origins: the top portion was stratospheric

-- 520 air in the region of lowered tropopause; the bottom portion was PV generated in the boundary layer by non-conservative diabatic processes (both friction and heating); and the middle portion was also generated by diabatic processes (chiefly latent heating in ascending air).
-Such PV towers can also occur in strong summer mid-latitude cyclones and Martínez-Alvarado et al. (2016) analysed strong diabatic contributions to the tower in such an event.
-Vertically-coherent structure has also been found in Arctic cyclones; for example, Tao et al. (2017b) discuss the origins of the equivalent barotropic structure (from the surface - 525 to the lower stratosphere) found in their case study.
-However, in these Arctic composites the middle PV anomaly is much weaker than for mid-latitude cyclones, suggesting that latent heat release is less important to this structure than in mid-latitude cyclones.
+- "PV tower" by Rossa et al. (2000) and is characteristic of mature mid-latitude cyclones (Campa and Wernli, 2012).
+Rossa et al. (2000) showed that the PV in the tower in a late autumn case study had three distinct origins: the top portion was stratospheric air in the region of lowered tropopause; the bottom portion was PV generated in the boundary layer by non-conservative diabatic processes (both friction and heating); and the middle portion was also generated by diabatic processes (chiefly latent heating in ascending air).
+Such PV towers can also occur in strong summer mid-latitude cyclones and Martínez-Alvarado et al. - 450 (2016) analysed strong diabatic contributions to the tower in such an event.
+In these Arctic composites the middle PV anomaly is much weaker than for mid-latitude cyclones, suggesting that latent heat release is less important to this structure than in mid-latitude cyclones.
 The tropopause-level structure in the matched cyclone composite can be compared to that of composite TPVs.
-Figure 9 of Cavallo and Hakim (2010) shows composite cyclonic TPV structures produced using 568 TPV samples simulated using the Weather Research and Forecasting (WRF) model with 30-km horizontal grid spacing and 31 vertical levels.
-The tropopause - 530 fold extends down to about 550 hPa, similar to the matched cyclone composite at maximum intensity time.
+Figure 9 of Cavallo et al. (2010) shows composite cyclonic TPV structures produced using 568 TPV samples simulated using the Weather Research and Forecasting (WRF) model with 30-km horizontal grid spacing and 31 vertical levels.
+The tropopause fold extends down to about 550 hPa, similar to the matched cyclone composite at maximum intensity time.
 A cold anomaly is present at and below the tropopause in both the TPV composite and matched cyclone composite.
 Additionally, the peak in the meridional wind speed at tropopause level in the TPV composite is consistent with the peak in ξ at tropopause level in the matched composite.